 - Child will be able to jump with both feet together.
 Child will be able to hold crayons and scribble on paper.

 - Child will be able to run and play chase.

 - Child will be able to ride a tricycle.

 - Child will be able to dress himself or herself.

 Your toddler’s language is probably developing very quickly at this stage.
 This development allows parents and teachers to:

-- Often her words or sentences don’t make sense to you, but clearly the more she is successful in getting her message across the more she will want to communicate with you.
+- Often their words or sentences don’t make sense to you, but clearly the more they are successful in getting their message across the more they will want to communicate with you..

 At this stage children should be accomplishing many things including:

 - Many children are naming lots of things such as dog, ball, drink, and by the end of this year most are saying short sentences.

 - Many children are able to follow an instruction such as ‘bring your shoes here’.